[6 MIN READ]

 Don’t say: Everything is going to be okay.

-“Caregivers understand that you are well-meaning, but the last comment is often not helpful,” Sylvia shares.
+“Caregivers understand that you are well-meaning, but the last comment is often not helpful,” Sylvia says.

-A simple, non-judgmental and reassuring statement that reminds caregivers that they are in your thoughts and prayers can go a long way in helping them solider through their journey.
+A simple, non-judgmental and reassuring statement that reminds caregivers that they are in your thoughts can go a long way in helping them solider through their journey.

 Do say: How is your day going?